swharden/SWHarden.com/content/blog2/2022-12-09-avr-programming.md

 ---
-Title: Programming Modern AVR Microcontrollers
+title: Programming Modern AVR Microcontrollers
-Description: Blink a LED on a modern series AVR using Atmel-ICS or MPLAB Snap UPDI programmers.
+description: Blink a LED on a modern series AVR using Atmel-ICS or MPLAB Snap UPDI programmers.
 Date: 2022-12-09 23:45:00
 tags: ["circuit", "microcontroller"]
 ---